wongdigital/rogerwong-site/_content/posts/designscene-2-launches.md

 tags:
   - "App Development"
   - "Design"
-imageSrc: "/images/DesignScene-2-0-Launch.jpg"
-imageAlt: "DesignScene 2.0 Launch"
-excerpt: "After months of work, Lunar/Theory launched version 2.0 of our iPad app DesignScene.
-Here's a look at the trailer and a post about the launch."
 ---

 Yesterday Lunar/Theory (my partner David and I) launched version 2.0 of our iPad app DesignScene.
 Take a look at the trailer: